cleder/pygeoif/README.rst

 -------
 Returns a copy of a polygon with exteriors and interiors in the right orientation.

-if ccw is True than the exteriror will be in counterclockwise orientation and the interiors will be in clockwise orientation, or the other way round when ccw is False.
+if ccw is True than the exterior will be in counterclockwise orientation and the interiors will be in clockwise orientation, or the other way round when ccw is False.